 Cotopaxi National Park was founded in 1975, and today is a protected nature reserve 31 miles southeast of capital Quito that is perfect for travelers who like to hike.
-The focal point is undoubtedly the snowcapped Cotopaxi Volcano, which rises to a marvelous 19,350 feet.
-On a hike up, discover diverse flora as you take in some of the astounding views to be admired here.
+The focal point is undoubtedly the snow-capped Cotopaxi Volcano, which rises to a marvelous 19,350 feet.
+On the hike up, discover diverse flora as you take in some of the astounding views to be admired here.

-Spanning an area of 103 square miles and rising 11,286 feet above sea level, Mindo Valley is a birdwatcher’s paradise, with more than 500 species roaming the landscape.
+Mindo Valley is a birdwatcher’s paradise, with more than 500 species roaming the landscape.
 Set in a valley within the Ecuadorian Andes Mountains, subtropical plants such as orchids and bromeliads make for a blooming environment full of captivating flora.
-Hike a waterfall found among forest before entering a local town to enjoy a tasty dish of Ceviche.
+Hike up magnificent waterfalls before tubing back down the rapids to the village.

-A gaping two-mile-wide caldera with a turquoise lake in its center, the westernmost volcano of the Ecuadorian Andes, and this turquoise lake in a crater is truly an extraordinary sight.
+Quilotoa is the westernmost volcano of the Ecuadorian Andes, and this turquoise lake in a crater is truly an extraordinary sight.
 The lake’s distinctive colors come from the dissolved volcanic minerals of this inactive volcano.
 At the eastern edge, discover hot springs as you hike towards the center of this rock.
 For a true Andean experience, explore on horseback—you’ll see even more of this extraordinary landscape.

 Nature lovers should head to Yasuni National Park.
 Imagine how much unique wildlife there is at a national park located smack-dab in the middle between the Equator, the Andes and the Amazon Rainforest.
 The Yasuni National Park hosts more than 200 mammalian species, 650 bird species, and 600 fish species.
 On top of that, its landscapes are epic and incredibly diverse.
 Take a walk on the wild side and see one of Ecuador’s finest parks.
 Less